 Profile Prompts are also great way to share information about yourself in your bio.
 You can read more about them here.
 Definitely add some to have a richer Bumble profile.

-Bumble Algorithm Hacks
+Bumble Algorithm Tips

-Besides using Bumble in a way that is preferred by the Bumble algorithm and improving your profile, there are several hacks that you can use to hack the Bumble algorithm for a short period of time and help you get more profile impressions that will result in getting more matches in Bumble.
+Besides using Bumble in a way that is preferred by the Bumble algorithm and improving your profile, there are several tips and hacks that you can use to hack the Bumble algorithm for a short period of time and help you get more profile impressions that will result in getting more matches in Bumble.

 Paid features to hack the Bumble matching system